wady101/Embedded-System-Design-Flow-on-MicroBlaze/lab4.md

 *	Develop a linker script
 *	Partition the executable sections into both the DDR3 and BRAM spaces
 *	Generate an elf executable file
-*	Download the bitstream and application and verify on a Zynq board
+*	Download the bitstream and application and verify on a Artix 7 board

 ## Steps